kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 </aside>

-The docker provider does not require additional configurations for cluster templates.
+The Docker provider does not require additional configurations for cluster templates.

 However, if you require special network settings you can set the following environment variables: